IvanLenn/CP-template/Cherno Notes.md

 - Derived class need to call base class contructor in the initializer list.
 - If using pointers, we need to define virtual constructor for base classes with virtual functions.
 The reason is potentially we might cast it to base pointers and then the destructors can't be correctly called.
 - When a derived class object is destroyed, the destructors are called in reverse order of the inheritance hierarchy.
 The derived class destructor is called first, followed by the base class destructor.
+- Virtual destructor is not "overloaded."
+Virtual destructor along path of inheritance will all be called.

 ```cpp
 #include <iostream>